whystopusingchinese/website/readme.md

-# Why Stop Using Chiense ?
+# Why Stop Using Chinese ?
 As an Indian,

 Launched whystopusingchinese.com to educate about importantce of buying Indian, and show how Chinese goods are damaging